Cornerstone-OnDemand/modelkit/docs/library/overview.md

 The main objects in `modelkit` are `Model` and the `ModelLibrary`.

-Put simply, a `ModelLibrary` is used to fetch any `Model` and keep track of it during execution, the service will fetch any serialized assets, and load the object in memory.
+The `ModelLibrary` is able to instantiate and configure any `Model` and keep track of it during execution.

 `Model` objects can then be requested via `ModelLibrary.get`, and used to make predictions via `Model`.

-The ML logic is written in each `Model`'s `predict` functions, typically inside a submodule of `modelkit.models`.
+The ML logic is written in each `Model`'s `predict` functions, typically inside a module.

 ## Running tests